AI Ethical Use Policy

 - Appropriate security.
 The vendor must apply appropriate technical and organisational measures, including encryption in transit and at rest, access controls, and breach notification procedures.

 - Lawful international transfers.
-Where data is processed outside the UK/EEA, the vendor must rely on a UK GDPR-compliant transfer mechanism (such as adequacy regulations or Standard Contractual Clauses).
+Where data is processed outside the UK or EEA, the vendor must rely on a UK GDPR-compliant transfer mechanism (such as adequacy regulations or Standard Contractual Clauses).
+Where possible, we prefer tools that keep data within the UK.

 Tools that do not meet these standards must not be used in clinical work with our clients.
 If you have any concerns about whether a tool meets these standards, please contact us at dataprotection@illuminatedthinking.co.uk.